Engineering Methodology 1 and 2

 In a nutshell

-Aeronautical engineering is the application of scientific and technological methods to research, design, develop, maintain and performance test civil and military aircraft.
+Aeronautical engineering is the application of scientific and technological methods to research, design, develop, maintain, and performance test both civil and military aircraft.
 As the race to take flight further escalates, now is an exciting time to consider a career in aeronautics.

 - Develop competence in essential areas of engineering and mathematics

 - Build the technical skills and confidence ready to progress to the full aeronautical engineering undergraduate degree

 - Gain essential analytical and problem solving skills so you can study engineering